joshlarsen/curriculum-docker/notes/lesson2_lab_dockerfile.md

 ` vi Dockerfile `

-- Add the following items on Dockerfile, instructions for writing docker files
+- Add the following items on Dockerfile, instructions for writing docker files, replace your anme and your email for `MAINTAINER`

 ```